seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/equalized_odds_log_loss.png" | relative_url}}" class="img-fluid mt-4" style="width: 65%"  alt="Disparate impact log loss">
-        <figcaption align="left"> <b>Figure 4</b> - Same as Figure 2, but enforcing equalized odds instead of disparate impact. </figcaption>
+        <figcaption align="left"> <b>Figure 4</b> - Same as Figure 2 but enforcing equalized odds instead of disparate impact. </figcaption>
     </figure>
 </div>
 </p>
 <h3>Summary</h3>
 <p>
 In this tutorial, we demonstrated how to use the Seldonian Toolkit to build a predictive model that enforces a variety of fairness constraints on the German Credit dataset.
 We covered how to format the dataset and metadata so that they can be used in the Seldonian Engine.
-Using the Engine, we ran a Seldonian algorithm and confirmed that we were able to find a safe solution.
+Using the engine, we ran a Seldonian algorithm and confirmed that we were able to find a safe solution.
 We then ran Seldonian Experiments to evaluate the true performance and safety of our quasi-Seldonian algorithm (QSA).
-We found that the QSA can flexibly satisfy a range of custom-defined fairness constraints, and that the model does not violate the constraints.
+We found that the QSA can flexibly satisfy a range of custom-defined fairness constraints and that the model does not violate the constraints.
 We compared the QSA to several baselines that do not enforce any behavioral constraints as well as one model, Fairlearn, that does enforce constraints.
 We found that the performance of the QSA approaches the performance of a logistic regression model that lacks constraints.
-The logistic regression model, and the fairness-aware Fairlearn model, frequently violate the constraints for some definitions of fairness.
+The logistic regression model and the fairness-aware Fairlearn model frequently violate the constraints for some definitions of fairness.
 </p>

 </div>